Muscles allow tiny movements

 The Department of Health recommends that pregnant women should take a supplement of vitamin D to achieve an intake of 10mcg each day9.
 Some prenatal multivitamins contain this, or you can choose to take a separate vitamin D supplement.

-Increase your vitamin D intake by eating the following foods:
+Increase your vitamin D intake during week 9 of pregnancy by eating the following foods:

 - Oily fish, including herrings, mackerel, sardines, salmon, trout (remember to limit to 2 portions a week)